CartWebApp/bio-shield-website-rt-this/fname-reflection.md

 - Made sure nav links were equally spread out and, when hovered over, had consistent designs

 # Conclusion #
-Our use of AI tools throughout this project demonstrates how using several AI tools together (e.g. one)
+Our use of AI tools throughout this project demonstrates how using several AI tools together can create a visually-appealing and cohesive website.
+However, solely using AI is an imperfect solution, as it lacks the ability to apply consistent design and often fails to